iTwin/itwin-unreal-plugin/README.md

 ## Supported features
 - Real-time 3D rendering, navigation and visualization of iModels with high performance; other iTwin related data will be added in future updates.
 - Accessing saved views
 - Exposed API for custom blueprints (for loading reality data, for example)

-Please note that 4D animation is not part of this initial build, but it is one of our top priorities and will be added as soon as possible.
+- 4D animation playback

 ### <a id="load-external-tileset"></a>Ability to load external tilesets
 It is possible to load "external" tilesets (ie. non-iModels, like tileset coming from Cesium Ion server) by following these steps: